temporalio/documentation/docs/typescript/patching.md

 <summary>30 Min Video: Introduction to Versioning
 </summary>

-Because we design for potentially long running workflows at scale, versioning with Temporal works differently than with other workflow systems.
+Because we design for potentially long-running workflows at scale, versioning with Temporal works differently than with other workflow systems.
 We explain more in this optional 30 minute introduction:

 import { ResponsivePlayer } from '../../src/components'